 |2018 MCC Household Income Limits||1 Person||2 Persons||3+ Persons|

 Here’s an example of how this tax credit works.
-On a $180,000 mortgage with an interest rate of 4.75%, assuming your 1st mortgage payment was made on January 1st, you would pay $9433 in interest the first year.
+On a $180,000 mortgage with an interest rate of 4.75%, assuming your 1st mortgage payment was made on January 1st (which means you would make 12 mortgage payments over the tax year) you would pay $9433 in interest in the first year.
 30% of $9433 is $2830, which exceeds the limit of $2000, so you would be limited to a tax credit of $2000 for year.
 But remember – you can still claim a mortgage interest deduction for the remaining 70% of the mortgage interest you paid.
 So in this example, you’d have a tax credit of $2000 and a tax deduction of $7433.

 Here is a link to the IRS form you need to accompany your 2017 IRS 1040:

 As a recent seminar I completed with the NCHFA, I was informed that in the history of the Mortgage Credit Certificate program in North Carolina, they were aware with only a few instances where there was a recapture of any kind.
 The Mortgage Credit Certificate program is intended to assist buyers with low and moderate incomes.

 You should know that there is a federal tax recapture provision for borrowers who meet these three criteria:

 - Sell the home within nine years, AND

 - Realize a profit when they sell, AND

 - Have a significant gain in household income – specifically this gain must be more than 5% yearly above the income limits in effect FOR EACH YEAR the home is owned.

 Again – all three criteria must be met for a recapture tax to be a possibility.